geeksblabla/geeksblabla.com/blablas/ep45/index.md

 0:06 - What is Angular?
 History and How it’s different than AngularJs

-0:14 - Performance issue and how Angular Solve those issues?
+0:14 - Performance issues and how Angular Solves them?

-0:26 - Pros and cons of Angular (compared to other React)
+0:26 - Pros and cons of Angular (compared to other frameworks or libraries like React)

-0:38 - Finding jobs as Angular developer?
+0:38 - Finding jobs as an Angular developer?

-0:50 - Fundamental skills that every Angular developer need to master.
+0:50 - Fundamental skills that every Angular developer needs to master.

-0:58 - How to get Started ?
+0:58 - How to get started?

 1:13 - Angular and CSS.